curv3d/curv/docs/Shape_Atlas.rst

   that is an approximation to the polyhedral mesh and reconstructs the curved surfaces while preserving edges.

+  Converting a large mesh to a volumetric format is slow (minutes), so I'll use a separate conversion tool and a file format.

   Possible requirements:

   * Good quality SDF, suitable for sphere tracing.